 To complete the shelf at each level, one of two choices is required to span between the beams of your adjustable pallet racking: safety bars or wire mesh decking.

 Wire decking is a very popular choice with our clients.
-Also spanning between the beams, it serves as a strong “shelf” for storing your materials and products.
-Wire mesh decking is used for a wide variety of applications, replacing plywood, press-board, and other wood decking which collected dust and debris and was a fire hazard.
-Wire decking is very stable, much stronger, versatile and durable.
-It also meets safety and fire code requirements.
+It is the safest as well.
+Wire mesh decking also spanning between the beams.
+It serves as a strong, see-through “shelf” for storing your materials and products.
+Wire mesh decking is used for a wide variety of applications.
+It is definitely recommended for replacing plywood, press-board, and other wood decking which collected dust and debris and was a fire hazard.
+Wire mesh decking does not fuel a fire as wood products to, but it also allows water to pass through them in the event of a fire.
+Wire decking meets safety and fire code requirements, is very stable, much stronger, versatile, and durable.

 Pallet racking corner protectors are designed to protect the bottom part of the upright frame from damage that can be caused by forklifts or other mobile equipment.